 Some moles (also known as nevi) are completely harmless, and others can lead to skin cancer.
 What may look like a common mole could actually be very dangerous.
 Regular mole screenings ensure that abnormal growths are detected before they spread and become hard to treat.
 The earlier skin cancer is diagnosed and treated, the better.
 It’s much easier to completely remove cancerous growths in the early stages, and it’s also less likely that the growth will spread to other parts of the body if treated early.

 Warning Signs of a Dangerous Growth or Mole

 It is possible for a mole to turn into skin cancer, so keep a close watch on your moles.
 Immediately visit a doctor if you notice any changes in appearance.
-Warning signs that a mole has become cancerous include color changes, changes in size both big or small, texture, hardness, itchiness and bleeding or oozing.
+Warning signs that a mole has become cancerous include color changes, changes in size both big or small, texture, hardness, itchiness, and bleeding or oozing.

 After a mole screening, your dermatology specialist may determine that one or more of your moles should be biopsied or removed.
-Depending on the type of mole and whether skin cancer is present, your doctor will create a treatment plan for your particular case.
+Depending on the type of mole and whether skin cancer is present, your provider will create a treatment plan for your particular case.

 Types of Moles